-Erin Elder is an independent curator and consultant with more than 15 years of experience supporting artists.
+Erin Elder is an independent curator and consultant with more than 20 years of experience supporting artists.
 Having worked in commercial, academic, non-profit, and experimental settings, and with a studio practice of her own, Erin understands many of the challenges facing contemporary artists in the United States.
-She launched Gibbous in 2015 to support committed artists through a set of professional servies that include: one-on-one coaching, workshops on professional practices, website development for artists and other forms of creative consultation.
+She launched Gibbous in 2015 to support committed artists.

-Erin has secured funding for many independent and institutional projects, including two grants from National Endowment for the Arts and two years of institutional support from the Andy Warhol Foundation for the Visual Arts.
+Erin has secured funding for many of her own independent and institutional projects, including two grants from National Endowment for the Arts and two years of institutional support from the Andy Warhol Foundation for the Visual Arts.
 She has received three grants through the Warhol regional regranting program and was a three-time semi-finalist for Creative Capital support.
 Grant-writing is a favorite activity and is one of the many services she provides as part of Gibbous where she has helped win support for artists ranging from local art awards to international fellowships and national art prizes to funding for projects, research, and travel.

 Erin is contributing faculty at a number of universities and colleges and serves on several arts boards in Albuquerque.
 She has an MA in Curatorial Practice from California College of the Arts and a self-designed Bachelors from Prescott College.